There comes a time when you want better.

 Cartridge improvements can have a huge impact on sound quality.
 Simply changing the cartridge and putting a better model on the arm can lead to a major improvement in sound quality.

 Even if you can’t afford a higher quality cartridge, you might still have options.
 If your cartridge allows, because not all will, consider upgrading only the stylus.
+You’ll eventually need a new one anyway, once it goes bad.
+So learn how to tell if a turntable needle is bad, and then upgrade it when it needs replacing.

 But upgrading the entire cartridge is better.
 There are a wide variety available.
 Some are affordable, while others are expensive and sometimes difficult to procure.
 Some might even run you $1000+.